 Having troubles opening the faceplate of a triangular baseboard register or baseboard return grille?
 Installation doesn’t have to be a pain anymore!
 The question most often asked regarding the triangular baseboard registers is how to open the front faceplate for installation.
 I’m sure others have come across the same problem, but feel silly for asking for help.
 THIS IS NOT A STUPID QUESTION.
 It is a bit tricky, but below are tips to help make the process a little easier.

-*These tips work best with the standard steel triangular baseboard registers or grilles in sizes 15″, 18″ and 24″ (wicker style as well!).
+*These tips work best with the standard steel triangular baseboard registers or grilles in sizes 15″, 18″ and 24″.

 Baseboard Register will look like this:

 The screw holes will be located on the back plate.
 Here is a view from behind:

 Your objective is to open the front of the baseboard register, in order to access the holes to screw the register into the wall or floor.
 Hopefully the tips below will make this mission a bit simpler for you.
 The provided advice is not the “recommended installation instructions” from the manufacturer.
 We have just found this to be the easiest explanation for customers.

 This is easier done sitting down.
 Place the end of the baseboard register (the side with the triangle shape) on your lap with the fins (where the air comes out) pointing towards you.
 You will also want the rectangular hole on the bottom (where the air goes in) pointing out towards your closest arm.
 You will need to put a hand through this.
 It will look like this: